Chinese Corporations: A Case Study Workshop

 Corporations are the core of major economies, and China’s modern corporations are both new and structured in ways that contrast in striking ways with those elsewhere in the world.
 Analyzing the history of China’s leading corporations is a superb way of understanding the transformation of the country’s economy over the past 30 years and the inner workings of the Chinese model of development.

-In this workshop, each Stanford student will be paired with one student from Peking or Tsinghua University, and they will select two Chinese business corporations—one state owned, and one non-state owned—and investigate their founding and subsequent history of expansion, including any restructuring, privatization, and listing on domestic or international stock exchanges.
+In this workshop, each Stanford student will be paired with one student from Peking or Tsinghua University, and they will select two Chinese business corporations in the same sector to investigate their founding and subsequent history of expansion, including any restructuring, privatization, and listing on domestic or international stock exchanges.
 Of particular interest will be the company’s structure of ownership and control, along with its business strategies.
 These companies will be selected from a list of Chinese companies ranked in the Global 500, or in China’s top 100.

 The purpose of pairing each Stanford student with a Chinese student is to ensure that each student will have access to the voluminous information that is available online in both English and Chinese about these major companies.